Accreditation of Educational Institutions

 The EQAC, Education Quality Accreditation Commission, will grant recognition of educational quality to all the institutions that meet our standards through a voluntary, non-governmental guided self-regulation that is called accreditation.
-Accreditation of an institute guarantees that the learning offered by that institute is of uniform and sound quality.
+Accreditation of an institute guarantees that the learning offered by that institute is consistent and of sound quality.

 Click to see more about:

 Nearly on every country, education is supervised by the national or regional government that dictates policy on higher education and establishes control mechanisms over educational institutions that operate within their territories.
 These control mechanisms are frequently identified with accreditation.

 However, the rigidity of these official procedures does not usually take into account the rapid technological, social and cultural changes from today.
 Many schools, educational programs and training initiatives are seeking to adapt their programs to the needs of the actual world, but they do not find a qualify recognition that may endorse them.